 Symptoms of Measles

 At the peak of the illness, the child feels very sick and develops eye inflammation (conjunctivitis), the rash is extensive, and the temperature may exceed 104° F (40° C).
 In 3 to 5 days, the temperature falls, the child begins to feel better, and any remaining rash quickly fades.
 The rash turns a brownish color, and then the skin peels.

 Complications of measles

 Brain infection (see encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
-The spinal cord may also be involved... read more ) occurs in about 1 out of 1,000 to 2,000 children with measles.
+The spinal cord may also be involved... read more ) occurs in about 1 out of 1,000 children with measles.
 If encephalitis occurs, it often starts with a high fever, headache, seizures, and coma, usually 2 days to 2 weeks after the rash appears.
 The illness may be brief, with recovery in about 1 week, or it may be prolonged, resulting in brain damage or death.

 Excessive bleeding may occur after the measles infection resolves because the person's blood platelet levels become low (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
 Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ).
 People usually have bruising of the skin and mild bleeding, but occasionally bleeding is severe.